DuyNguyenPhuong/Operating_System_OSV/README.md

 ## Risk analysis

 * Accessing memory after deallocation can result in reading garbage values or cause a kernel panic.
-In particular, be careful about accessing fields of a `struct proc` after `proc_free` might have been called on it.
+In particular, be careful about accessing fields of a `struct proc` after `proc_free` might have been called on it

-* Make sure you release any held locks before a function returns (otherwise the system could deadlock as one thread holds the lock forever).

-### Unanswered questions

-* I don't undertand why the `sys_exit` should never return.
-If so should the return type be `void`

-* Where will the data structurs: Process Table, Exit Status Table defined in

-* In `proc_exit`, what is the "rest" we need to clean up besides process’s address space and its thread

-* A parent can only wait for the same child once.
-I don't understand how a process can wait for 2 other process as the parametes for `sys_wait` has only 1 pid